carlosportela1307/carlosportela1307/README.md

 - 👋 Hi, I’m Carlos Portela.
 - 👀 I’m interested in solving problems, coding and subjects related to that.
-- 🌱 I’m currently learning HTML5, CSS3 and Git / GitHub.
+- 🌱 I’m currently learning HTML5, CSS3, JS and Git / GitHub.